Frailty (2001 film): Plot

-Fenton's mental condition deteriorates from the shock and stress of his father's killings.
-One night, his father tells him he prayed for the angel to visit Fenton and alleviate his lack of faith with visions of his own, but the angel instead visited him again and told him something terrible about Fenton that he chose not to believe.
+Fenton's mental condition deteriorates from the shock and stress.
+Meiks tells him the angel revealed something terrible about Fenton that he chose not to believe.
 He then makes Fenton dig a large hole in the backyard, seemingly to test his will and help bring him to faith.
-While digging for entire days on end, Fenton refuses to wear work gloves, and he eventually completes the hole while resolving to abandon all faith in his father's God.
-Their father then builds the hole into a cellar, and he moves the shed directly on top of it.
+Fenton eventually completes the hole without work gloves, while refusing to believe in his father's God.
+His father then turns the hole into a cellar and he moves the shed directly on top of it.

-During his father's third abduction of an unspecified man, Fenton runs from the cellar to find the local sheriff, who proves skeptical of Fenton's story and takes him back home.
-Noticing Fenton's genuine-seeming fear, the sheriff asks his father to take a look in the cellar, which he then finds empty, as Fenton insists that the victim must be somewhere nearby with Adam.
-The sheriff no longer seems interested in Fenton's wild stories and turns to leave before their father also kills him with the axe.
+During the third abduction, Fenton runs to find the local sheriff.
+Although skeptical, the sheriff takes the boy back home and asks to see the cellar, which is empty.
+As the sheriff turns to leave, Meiks kills him with the axe.

-Their father is grief-stricken over having killed an innocent man, and is angry with Fenton for forcing him to commit murder to protect their secret mission.
-After burying the sheriff's body in the garden, Fenton's father reveals the angel had told him that Fenton is in fact a demon.
-To save his son and encourage his faith, he locks Fenton in the cellar for more than a week with almost no food, and only a cup of water per day brought to him by Adam.
-Fenton eventually suffers a mental breakdown, and he finally claims to have been enlightened by his own vision of god.
-His father releases Fenton and embraces him now that he's ready to help carry out their next killing.
+Meiks is distraught and angry with Fenton for forcing him to kill an innocent man to protect their secret mission.
+After burying the sheriff's body, Meiks reveals that the angel told him that Fenton is a demon.
+To save his son, Meiks locks Fenton in the cellar for more than a week with only a cup of water per day.
+After suffering a mental breakdown, Fenton claims to have his own vision of God.
+Meiks released him, happy that his son is ready.

-Fenton cooperates with his father to take the next victim, Brad White, but he accidentally alerts him just before his father can hit Brad with the pipe.
-Their father is injured in the ensuing fight, but with Fenton's help they are able to knock him unconscious.
-In the cellar, his father gives Otis to Fenton and commands him to destroy the demon.
-Fenton raises the axe to strike Brad, but then hits his father in the chest instead, killing him.
-Adam rushes to their father's side, and in his dying moments, their father whispers something to Adam.
-Fenton then tries to release Brad, but Adam instead kills Brad with the axe.
-The boys bury the two men in the rose garden, and Fenton makes Adam promise to bury him in the garden if Adam ever "destroys" him.
+As they abduct the next victim, Fenton accidentally alerts him, resulting in Meiks being injured.
+In the cellar, Meiks hands the axe to Fenton and commands him to destroy the demon.
+Instead, Fenton strikes Meiks in the chest with the axe.
+Adam rushes to Meiks, who whispers something with his dying breath.
+Adam kills the victim with the axe before Fenton could release him.
+The boys bury the two men in the rose garden, and Fenton forces Adam to promise to bury him (Fenton) in the garden if Adam ever "destroys" him.